Persistent Volumes

 • nfs - Network File System (NFS) storage

-• portworxVolume - Portworx volume (deprecated in v1.25)
+• portworxVolume - Portworx volume (migration on by default starting v1.31)

-• vsphereVolume - vSphere VMDK volume (deprecated in v1.19)
+• vsphereVolume - vSphere VMDK volume (migration on by default starting v1.25)

 Older versions of Kubernetes also supported the following in-tree PersistentVolume types: